Are UK Honey Bees Protected By Law?

-Not everyone loves bees.
+Not everyone loves bees, but no one wants to see bees die unnecessarily.
 Those who suffer both phobias and Anaphylactic shock from bee stings, including adults and young children, need to be protected.
 In the vast majority of cases, probably 95%, the bees disembark before we arrive or are collected to be re-homed in hives throughout your local countryside.

-We have come to realise, that where we don't control the final 5% safely and sensitively, there are plenty of inappropriate chemicals that amateurs can purchase, to kill the bees themselves.
+We have come to realise, that where we don't control the final 5% safely and sensitively, there are plenty of inappropriate chemicals or pesticides that amateurs can purchase, to kill the bees immediately, or see the bees die over a few of days.
 This poses a greater risk to others, and often contaminates surrounding hives, causing untold damage to local bee populations.

-For us, we must stress control is always a last resort and requires householder consent and written instruction during the inspection visit before we carry out any treatment.
+For us, we must stress that seeing bees die is always a last resort and requires householder consent and written instruction during the inspection visit before we carry out any treatment.